'Fist & Shout' is the debut release from Glasgow band Total Leatherette and the first to be released on Domestic Exile.

 Traces of minimal electronics and manipulated effects / vocals are present throughout, engulfing ones entire body with a sudden cold adrenaline rush - teeth rattling, muscles contracting, nails nervously scratching at walls, shivering - a combination of detached, minimalist drum machines, rhythmic noise and dense processed mutations mechanically dislocating as if oil is needed to stop the rust from corroding the engine.
 Chilling feedback loops, effects pedals and brutal yet infectious bass guitar grooves leave us stunned, shackled, agitated, weary and submissive.

-Thematically channelling a hidden narrative of societal repression, sexual frustration and sleazy hedonism, the record conveys a twisted and alienating distorted version of reality.
+Thematically channelling a hidden narrative of societal repression, queer sexual frustration and sleazy hedonism, the record conveys a twisted and alienating distorted version of reality.

 During live performances the duo are shrouded in darkness, venues left pitch black with nothing but strobe lights to disturb ones eye sight.
 The intense and thought provoking suspense that is experienced at a Leatherette show uniquely translates to the duos recorded material.